sigmie/docs.sigmie.com/src/pages/docs/indices.md

 Another powerful filter set that can make your results more relevant is the language filters.

 If your index documents are in one of the supported [Languages](/docs/indices/languages) you can enjoy powerfull filters created the specific languages.

-Visit the [Language](/docs/indices/languages) for more details.

-But even if your index language isn't supported yet, you can create your custom language rules.
+**If your index language isn't supported yet, you can create your custom language rules.**

 ### Stopwords